-Aside from the academic programs for undergraduate students, the Center promotes activities in four critical areas: civic engagement, international leadership, business leadership, and research.
+Aside from the academic programs for undergraduate students, the Center promotes activities in five critical areas: civic engagement, international leadership, business leadership, nonprofit leadership, and research.
 The award-winning Office of Civic Engagement promotes the Center's service projects and volunteer activities for all McDonough Scholars.
-In business leadership, the Center focuses on executive education in the for-profit sector, including the Fitzgerald Executive-in-Residence Program, and the Visiting Executive Program.
+In business leadership, the Center focuses on executive education in the for-profit sector, including the Fitzgerald Executive-in-Residence Program and the Visiting Executive Program.
 We also collaborate with Peoples Bank to host annually the Peoples Bank Business Case Competition.
 We also offer, once a year, the World Pac Paper Leadership Lecture Series, which brings to campus a distinguished C.E.O.

 We are delighted that you are visiting our website.
 Whatever the reasons that have drawn you to it, we hope that this virtual visit will address your needs.
 Please let us know how we can be of further assistance.
 We hope to hear from you!